The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Observations and Methods

 We use the Bayesian spectral fitting code \textsc{Bagpipes} \citep{Carnall2018, Carnall2019} to jointly fit our spectroscopic data and all available \textit{HST} ACS and \textit{JWST}/NIRCam photometry.
 Additionally, we make use of archival spectra from VANDELS \citep{McLure2018, Pentericci2018, Garilli2021}, observed with the VIMOS instrument.
 There are four galaxies in our sample (ID-101499, ID-55414, ID-91726, ID-93227) with VANDELS spectra that we fit in conjunction with the NIRSpec spectra.
 We bin the VANDELS spectra by 2 pixels and fit the wavelength range $5200\textrm{Å}$ to $9250 \textrm{Å}$, following \citet{Carnall2019}.
 We note that the results remain consistent when not including the VANDELS spectra.

 Our priors (summarized in Table~\ref{tab:pipes_priors}) are similar to those described in \cite{Carnall2024}, apart from the SFH and dust model.
 We use the 2016 updated version of the \cite{Bruzual2003} spectral synthesis models, which uses the MILES stellar library \citep{Sanchez2006, FB2011}.
 This library spans $3540-7350 \textrm{\AA}$, so we only fit our spectroscopic data within this range in rest-frame wavelengths.
 We mask regions of the spectra that may contain emission lines with a $\pm 5 \textrm{Å}$ mask in the rest-frame.
 We include a nebular component with the ionization parameter fixed to $\log U = -3$.
 As done in \cite{Carnall2024}, we include a 38th order Chebyshev polynomial to account for spectrophotometric calibration issues and slit losses.
 This is about 1 order per $100\textrm{Å}$ of rest-frame wavelength coverage, following the approach of \citet{Conroy2012} and \citet{Conroy2014}.
 The priors on the redshifts are from the spectroscopic redshifts described in \cite{Carnall2024}.
 To address the possibility of underestimating the observed uncertainties, we introduce a multiplicative factor on the error of the spectroscopic data, allowing it to vary from $1-10$.
+This high-order polynomial has the potential to absorb continuum features.
+To investigate the impact of this Chebyshev polynomial, we ran Bagpipes with a low- and high- order polynomial (10 and 76, respectively), following \citet{Carnall2024}.
+We find that using a higher- and lower-order polynomial does not significantly impact our results.
+Specifically, we have recreated all the figures presented in this paper and calculated the quenching times, visibility times, and SFHs, and find that none of our conclusions are changed.
+The changes to the calibration component as a function of wavelength typically vary about $\pm 5$ percent.
+The median of the posterior distribution of the error-scaling parameter $a$ ranges from 1.4 to 2.5.
 We use the nested sampling algorithm \textsc{MultiNest} \citep{Feroz2019} to sample the model posterior, which is accessed with the \textsc{PyMultiNest} package \citep{Buchner2014}.
 We assume a \cite{Kroupa2001} stellar initial mass function.
 We adopt the two-component dust attenuation model described in \cite{Wild2007}, which assumes a fixed power-law exponent of $n=0.7$ for the wavelength dependence of dust attenuation in the interstellar medium (ISM).
 Stars that are younger than 10 Myr have a fixed slope of $n=1.3$ and are assumed to be more attenuated by a factor of $\eta$ (modeled with a Gaussian prior) due to the birth clouds surrounding the stars.
+We allow the metallicity to vary from 0.01 to 2.5 $Z_\odot$.
+The metallicity grid points of the stellar library interpolated by \textsc{Bagpipes} is (0.005, 0.02, 0.2, 0.4, 1., 2.5) $Z_\odot$.

 We assume the two-component parametric SFHs described in \cite{Wild2020}.
 The star formation rate as a function of time is given by